What you will learn

 Instructional time is (approximately) 35% classroom and 65% practical activity.
 Classroom activities are lectures, demonstrations, audio-visual presentations and exercises.
 Practical experience takes place in an active shop setting dealing with real customers.
 The extensive workshop experience reinforces theoretical concepts and develops manual dexterity.
 The active shop also provides familiarity with repair procedures and electronic equipment standard safety procedures.
 All modules are designed to enable the student to work independently and in groups.

-English 11 or Communications 12 with a C-, or equivalent
+English 11 or Communications 12 with a minimum 'C-' grade, or equivalent;

-Department Assessment: If you are unable to provide either of the above, you can contact the Program Assistant to make an appointment for a department assessment.
+Department Assessment of Mechanical Reasoning: If you are unable to provide either of the above, you can contact the Program Assistant to make an appointment for a department assessment.

 - This program is available to Canadian citizens and permanent residents.
 See program options for international students at VCC International.